21 March 2018

 - The combination of net metering with other support policies.

-Presentations in the webinar will be followed by an interactive question and answer session with the audience.
+Presentations in the webinar were followed by an interactive question-and-answer session with the audience.